 (f) "New specialized service" means a specialized health care procedure or treatment regimen offered by a provider that was not previously offered by the provider, including, but not limited to:

 (1) cardiac catheterization services involving high-risk patients as defined in the Guidelines for Coronary Angiography established by the American Heart Association and the American College of Cardiology;

 (2) heart, heart-lung, liver, kidney, bowel, or pancreas transplantation service, or any other service for transplantation of any other organ;

 (3) megavoltage radiation therapy;

 (6) any new medical technology for which premarket approval has been granted by the United States Food and Drug Administration, excluding implantable and wearable devices.

-(f) "Specialty care" includes but is not limited to cardiac, neurology, orthopedic, obstetrics, mental health, chemical dependency, and emergency services.
+(g) "Specialty care" includes but is not limited to cardiac, neurology, orthopedic, obstetrics, mental health, substance use disorder, and emergency services.

 Nothing in this section supersedes or limits the applicability of section 144.551 or 144A.071.
 This section does not apply to major spending commitments made by nursing homes or intermediate care facilities that are related to the provision of long-term care services to residents.

-Each hospital, outpatient surgical center, diagnostic imaging center, and physician clinic shall report annually to the commissioner on all major spending commitments, in the form and manner specified by the commissioner.
+Each hospital, outpatient surgical center, diagnostic imaging center, and physician, advanced practice registered nurse, or physician assistant clinic shall report annually to the commissioner on all major spending commitments, in the form and manner specified by the commissioner.
 The report shall include the following information: